 You must obtain all permissions prior to submitting your manuscript, and you must include copies of all permissions letters with your submission.
 To obtain permission to use a previously published item, write a letter to the copyright holder, usually the publisher, with complete information about the book you are writing and how the material will be used.
-A permissions request form is provided for your convenience.
+You can download a permissions request form here.
 If you have any questions about these items, please discuss them with your acquisitions editor.

 RightsLink at Copyright Clearance Center can ease the process for materials published by participating publishers, such as Wiley, Cambridge University Press, Oxford University Press, Springer, Taylor & Francis, and others.
 You can find more information here.